Fishless Cycle ( Aquarium Nitrogen Cycle )

 1. Get a jump start by transferring live bacteria from existing colonies.

-If you can get something from an existing well established fish tank to transfer some bacteria to your tank, you will have a jump start on your fishless cycling.
-Ask a friend with an established tank for something such as a part of the filter media from his/her filter, or some substrate, or a decoration.
+If you can get something from an existing well-established fish tank to transfer some bacteria to your tank, you will have a jump start on your fishless cycling.
+Ask a friend with an established tank for something such as a part of the filter media from his/her filter, or some substrate, or decoration.
 However, the best thing is to get a part of the filter media from an established filter, because that is where most bacteria are as was mentioned above.
 If you do that, make sure to keep the decoration, substrate, or filter media wet (Use tank water, or treated water, NOT tap water.) the whole time during the transferring process, or the bacteria will die.

 2. Turn up the heat